 The overall goal for the Trusted Exchange Framework and Common Agreement (TEFCA) is to establish a floor of universal interoperability across the country.
 The Common Agreement will establish the infrastructure model and the governing approach for the Trusted Exchange Network, for users in different networks to securely share basic clinical information with each other.

 TEFCA will create a single on-ramp for Health Information Networks to send healthcare information, national scalability, and ensure that electronic health information will follow an individual when they need it.
-TEFCA will also improve the healthcare industry’s administrative burdens and improve organizational security by closing privacy gaps across networks and addressing vulnerabilities across HIPAA compliance, cyber protection and ransomware prevention.
+TEFCA will also improve the healthcare industry’s administrative burdens and improve organizational security by closing privacy gaps across networks and addressing vulnerabilities with cyber protection and ransomware prevention.

 The Common Agreement outlines the governing approach necessary to scale a national system of interconnected QHINs.
 It will act as a legal agreement that the RCE and QHINs will sign.
 Some provisions of the Common Agreement will flow down to other entities, including QHIN Subparticipants and participants.